 At 2020 rates, it would take more than 10 years for all government-registered construction industry apprenticeship program completers to fill the estimated 430,000 vacant construction jobs needed just in 2021.

-[Note: Since this blog post was published the DOL updated its website with new FY 2020 data.
+[Note: Since this blog post was published the DOL updated its website with new FY 2020 data made available to the public.
 There were 20,749 completers of federal OA-registered apprenticeship programs in the construction industry in FY 2020].

 The Construction Industry Needs Lawmaker Support of an All-of-the-Above Workforce Development Strategy